Flotomate/product_docs/source/admin/patch-package-deployment.rst

 Modern organizations are geographically dispersed.
 They have offices at different locations all controlled from a main office.
 Offices that are away from the main office are termed as Remote Offices.
 It may happen that all the offices of an organization form part of a single network.
-Individual offices can have a relay server: A relay server is used to allow communications from outside a company's firewall to internal Servers.
+Individual offices may have a relay server: A relay server is used to allow communications from outside a company's firewall to the internal Servers.

-In order to accommodate such situations, we have the following Patch Management features:
+In order to accommodate such situations, we have the following Remote Automation features:

 - A user can create a group of computers for a location and save it as a Remote Office.

-- A user can add a Remote Office in a scope instead of individual computers for Patch Management.
+- A user can add a Remote Office in a scope (Endpoint Scope) instead of individual computers for Patch/Package/Registry Management.

 - Users can point a Remote Office to a relay Server.
-This is useful when there are multiple offices, and the admin doesn't want them to hog the central server for Patch download.
-This is why we have the feature that allows a Remote Office to download Patches from a local shared drive (routed via relay server).
+This is useful when there are multiple offices, and the admin doesn't want them to hog the central :ref:`File Server <File Server Installation Guide>` for Patch/Package download.
+This is why we have the feature that allows a Remote Office to download Patches/Packages from a
+  Relay Server rather than the central File Server.

-Learn More about :doc:`Remote Office <remote-office>`
+Learn More about :ref:`Remote Office`.

 .. _ad-batch-deployment: